silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ![engineers and analysts](img/engs_and_analysts.png)

 This working dynamic is pretty terrible for productivity.
-The two parties communicate.
-Sometimes.
+The two parties communicate, sometimes.
 There's a ton of friction and neither party is to blame.
 Data engineers and managers are asked to join the conversation, and implicit "contracts" are established in a Google doc that everyone will lose track of.

 (Human-readable) schemas turn this dynamic into something that looks more like the following: